Mombuyish/Laravel-accessible-IPs/README.md

     ],
 ```

-Finally, you can use on routing middleware, for example:
+You can use on routing middleware, for example:

 ``` php
 Route::get('/', function () {